 Email me: email@example.com

 A specialist consultant in the Arts and Disability, Disability Leadership, Autism, Neurodiversity, Multi-Art applications, her workshops and talks focus mainly on mental health and wellbeing, life skills, creative thinking, learning strategies, disability advocacy, and access and inclusion, especially pertaining to arts practice and spaces.
-Dawn-joy has authored and illustrated music text books for Pearson Education endorsed by the Ministry of Education, Singapore; produced, directed and performed in musical concerts for charity at the Esplanade Recital Studio; and was an educator with almost two decades’ experience, teaching young persons with specific learning needs.
+Dawn-joy’s most recent publication is the report commissioned by the British Council, The Arts and Disability in Singapore: a journey of dynamic partnership between the United Kingdom and Singapore through the British Council.

-Dr. Leong has a Masters of Philosophy in music composition, and a PhD in Autism, Neurodiversity and Multi-Art Praxis, for which she was conferred the 2016 Dean’s Award for Excellence in Postgraduate Research from UNSW Art & Design, an honour given to only one top candidate per year.
+Dr. Leong has a Masters of Philosophy in music composition, and a PhD in Autism, Neurodiversity and Multi-Art Praxis, for which she was conferred the 2016 Dean’s Award for Excellence in Postgraduate Research from UNSW Art & Design, Australia, an honour given to only one top candidate per year.
 Dawn-joy was also awarded the Arts in Society International Excellence Award in 2013, for her paper, “Art in a Hidden World – creative process and invisible anomaly”.
-She has published, performed and exhibited her transdisciplinary work in the United Kingdom, Hong Kong, Australia and Singapore; and has been interviewed by and featured in multiple media networks in Australia and Singapore, including SBS Australia, ABC Australia, The Conversation, Artlink and the Straits Times, Channel News Asia, threesixzero films, Pets Magazine and Cleo.
+She has published, performed and exhibited her transdisciplinary work in the United Kingdom, Hong Kong, Australia, South Korea and Singapore; and has been interviewed by and featured in multiple media networks in Australia and Singapore, including SBS Australia, ABC Australia, The Conversation, Artlink and the Straits Times, Channel News Asia, threesixzero films, Pets Magazine and Cleo.

 Dr. Leong was also the first and only local autistic person to be invited to sit in both the organising and scientific committees for the Asia Pacific Autism Conference 2019 (APAC19), in which she has played a key role in campaigning for greater representation of autistic persons.
-An unprecedented number (for Singapore) of autistic individuals are now actively involved in APAC19 at different levels: Dawn is one of two autistic researchers delivering Plenary speeches, there is an autistic panel featuring autistic adults (local and overseas), generous sponsorship for autistic presenters and a team of local autistic adult volunteers helping with logistics and other duties.
+An unprecedented number (for Singapore) of autistic individuals were actively involved in APAC19 at different levels: Dawn-joy was one of two autistic researchers delivering Plenary speeches (the other being Dr. Damian Milton), there was an autistic panel featuring autistic adults (local and overseas), generous sponsorship for autistic presenters and a team of local autistic adult volunteers helping with logistics and other duties.